ally-jin/QTM-350-Final-Project-/README.md

 h.
 You are in your bucket’s home page.
 Select **Upload**.

 i.
 Upload your mp3 file by selecting **Add files** and selecting the file OR dragging the mp3 file to the upload box.
 Select **Upload**.

+j.
+Select the checkbox next to the mp3 file name in your bucket.
+A file detail pane will be displayed for the mp3 file name file.
+Copy the link to the file and save it for use later in the tutorial.

 #### Step 1: Our project
 In our project, for each specific song, we uploaded mp3 files of slow(x0.5), original (1.0x), and fast (x2.0) speeds into our project bucket.